drisskhattabi6/FSTT_chatbot/README.md

 - the fine-turned LLM : https://huggingface.co/aymanboufarhi/gemma2B-chat-bot-fstt
 - there is two option (fine-turn and RAG) in Chatbot App, so if you want to use the fine-turned llm, the app will download the llm from previous link, but if you want to use RAG, the app will download the gemma-2b-it llm. (so there is two separeted LLM)
 - you must have a good laptop to run the two LLMs in the same time.
+- you will need a good Internet to download the requirements files.

 ---